 How are oral clefts diagnosed and treated?

-Although oral clefts can be easily diagnosed after birth, they can sometimes be viewed with an ultrasound.
+Oral clefts can be easily diagnosed after birth and they often can be diagnosed prenatally with ultrasound, but not always.
 After birth, it’s usually recommended to have corrective surgery performed within one year.
 This allows for normal growth and development, as well as the prevention of difficulties with breathing, speech, and feeding.
 It’s possible that your child might need additional surgeries for oral clefts as they grow, so it’s important to partner with a team of dentists, facial surgeons, and speech therapists who can ensure your child develops normally throughout life.

 How can I prevent oral clefts?